return42/sphkerneldoc/linux_src_doc/drivers/infiniband/hw/i40iw/i40iw_cm_c.rst

         buffer to send

     :param enum i40iw_timer_type type:
-        if it es send ot close
+        if it is send or close

     :param int send_retrans:
         if rexmits to be done